arunrajan2023/transport2conductance/README.md

 where $\tau = Tr[\Gamma_L G \Gamma_R G^{\dagger}]$ represents the transmission. $μ_{s/d} = E_F ± V_b/2$. $E_F$ changes when the gate voltage $V_g$ is applied.
 The $V_g$ is applied using a virtual sweeping of $[f(E,μ_s) – f(E,μ_d)]$ to the given energy point.

-The 2D differential conductance plots can be found, as described in our paper: https://pubs.acs.org/doi/full/10.1021/nn4062148 (A. C. Rajan et al. ACS nano 2014).

 ## Prerequisites
 Before using this package, ensure the following software/files is installed/available:
 - **Python**